MrMaxbmb/MrMaxbmb/README.md

-# 👋 Hi!
-Nice to see you.
+# Hi!
+Nice to see you 🤘🏻

 Welcome to my page!
 I'm Maksim Bazdrev, a student at BMSTU (Bauman Moscow State Technical University).
 I'm interested in machine learning, deep learning, natural language processing, computer vision, and recommender systems.